KNFullStack/Milestone-Project-3/README.md

 * "the item changed""
 > "changed how and why"

-Note: these changes were applied to both the desktop and mobile version of the game.
+Note: these changes were applied to both the desktop and mobile version of the web application.

 ## Limitations
 Currently, there some limitations: